Hard Rock Hotel & Casino Atlantic City: Bankruptcy filing

 and announced plans to close the Taj Mahal on November 13 if the casino did not get concessions from its unions.
 A sister property, the Trump Plaza, did close in 2014.

 Workers from the casino marched to Mayor Don Guardian's office on the morning of November 3, 2014 to ask him to reconsider granting concessions, which the casino said were necessary to remain open.
 About 1,000 employees signed a petition calling on the mayor and other officials "to do everything possible" to keep the casino open.
-At the time, four of twelve casinos in Atlantic City had closed and Trump Taj Mahal would have been the fifth if it were to close.
+At the time, four of twelve casinos in Atlantic City had closed and the Trump Taj Mahal would have been the fifth if it were to close.

 In filing a revised reorganization plan in a Delaware bankruptcy court, Trump Entertainment Resorts said its board had approved a shutdown of the casino by December 12, 2014.
 The shutdown date was later pushed back to December 20.
-On December 18, two days before the scheduled closure, UNITE HERE reached a deal with Trump Entertainment Resorts that saved the Taj from closing.
+On December 18, two days before the scheduled closure, the labor union UNITE HERE! reached a deal with Trump Entertainment Resorts that saved the Taj from closing.
 The same day, billionaire Carl Icahn committed $20 million in financing for the Taj.

 In February 2016, Trump Entertainment Resorts exited bankruptcy and became a subsidiary of Icahn Enterprises.
 The casino retained the name "Trump Taj Mahal", though Donald Trump no longer held any ownership stake.
 In April, another Icahn affiliate, Tropicana Entertainment, took over the property under a management agreement.
 Icahn also stated he would withhold a planned $100-million investment into the property if New Jersey approved casinos in the northern region of the state.

 On Monday, October 10, 2016, the Trump Taj Mahal Hotel and Casino was shut down.
-After the closing on that date, one UNITE HERE leader raised the possibility that the casino would remain closed over the winter but will reopen in Spring 2017 as a non-union facility, an attempt that he said would try to prompt a union boycott.
+After the closing on that date, one UNITE HERE's leader raised the possibility that the casino would remain closed over the winter but will reopen in Spring 2017 as a non-union facility, an attempt that he said would try to prompt a union boycott.
 On March 1, 2017, Hard Rock International announced plans to spend $300 million to purchase the resort and renovate it.
 It re-opened as the Hard Rock Hotel & Casino Atlantic City on June 27, 2018.